SergioValverde/Learning-C-R/Assignment-01/readme.md

 ```
 Ghidra move hello world to argc

 In this case we see LEA, but sometimes see this instruction with mov.
 We can see push instruction too.
-We only put values on the stack.

 With IDA&GH, rename our string with the name  "_Format".
 Compiler need to work with this string (hasn´t its own name)